Copy data from or to MongoDB by using Azure Data Factory or Synapse Analytics

 Important

 The new MongoDB connector provides improved native MongoDB support.
-If you are using the legacy MongoDB connector in your solution, supported as-is for backward compatibility only, refer to MongoDB connector (legacy) article.
+If you're using the legacy MongoDB connector in your solution, supported as-is for backward compatibility only, see MongoDB connector (legacy).
+You can use this connector to copy data from and to an Azure DocumentDB (with MongoDB compatibility).

 Supported capabilities